Why is it important for us to understand this?

 In today’s digital age, building and nurturing a vibrant community is essential for the success of our LBS programs.

-Join us on Tuesday, May 6, from 3 pm to 4:30 pm, to connect with guests from the literacy community who will discuss how they leverage innovative marketing campaigns, podcasts, videos, and other engagement strategies to grow their client base and community connections.
+In this Showcase, delivered on May 6, 2025, guests presenters from St. Albert Learning Centre in Sudbury and Metro Toronto Movement for Literacy, discussed how they leverage innovative marketing campaigns, podcasts, videos, and other engagement strategies to grow their client base and community connections.

-We will share insightful tips and best practices that will help you create lasting connections with your clients and partners, and provide space to share your own experiences and ideas with participants.
+They shared insightful tips and best practices that will help you create lasting connections with your clients and partners.

 Ambreen has 20 years of experience in the education field.
 Possessing a Masters in English Literature and in Educational Planning and Management, she has maintained successful positions as a Vice Principal, English Language Instructor, Manager HR, Communication Executive and Literacy practitioner.